-The Collinsville Substation construction would require the approximately 8-acre substation site to be cleared of all vegetation and graded to create a generally flat area for the substation components.
-In addition, a new access road to the substation would be constructed.
+The Collinsville Substation construction would require the approximately 11-acre substation site to be cleared of all vegetation and graded to create a generally flat area for the substation components.
+In addition, new access roads to the substation would be constructed.
 Next, the ground grid, equipment foundations, and cable trenches would be installed.
 Once the below-grade construction is complete, the above ground substation components would be installed.
 Finally, testing and commissioning would be conducted once the transmission lines are terminated at the substation prior to energization.